 For years, the putter shaft was simply a cut-down version of the iron shaft.
 Things have moved on and for the better!
 Putter shafts do flex during the putting stroke and this variable is best minimised and eliminated if possible.

 Premium Putter Shafts

 A recent phenomenon, the premium aftermarket shaft is for centre shafted putters or those with plumber’s necks.
 The double bend putter shaft will have to wait for now.
 Just remember, face angle at impact is the single most important metric in putting, and a square face angle to the proper target is even more important.
-While there may be some gain from a premium aftermarket putter shaft, any gain will be negated if it is put into a putter head which you cannot aim, a putter that isn’t weighted for your perception of feel or you have a grip which doesn’t work with your biomechanics.
+While there may be some gain from a premium aftermarket putter shaft, any gain will be negated if it is put into a putter head that you cannot aim, a putter that isn’t weighted for your perception of feel or you have a grip that doesn’t work with your biomechanics.

 Accra FX Putter Shafts

 The Accra FX Putter Shaft comes in four different tip flexes that influence feel and acoustics.
 Accra states a stiffer tip section is appropriate for more aggressive strokes (perhaps the Short Linear) and the softer tip more suitable for a longer fluid putting stroke (perhaps the Radial).